freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 arrayName[index] = value;
 ```

-Note: You cannot change the size or type of an array after initialising it.
+Note: You cannot change the size or type of an array after initializing it.
 Note: You can however reset the array like so

 ```java